 P.S.
 If there are others out there that need another airing, let us at

-Update: Thanks to Pro Football Resesarcher Association member Matt Reaser, we add the Seattle Seahahwks "Locker Room Rock".
+Update: Thanks to Pro Football Researchers Association member Matt Reaser, we add the Seattle Seahawks "Locker Room Rock".
 While not a rap, it is quite a piece of work!

 Without further adieu: